Battle and Montana State host Southern Utah

 Montana State Bobcats (3-5) at Southern Utah Thunderbirds (4-3)

+The Thunderbirds are 3-0 in home games.
+Southern Utah ranks seventh in the WAC shooting 33.3% from deep, led by Amound Anderson shooting 100.0% from 3-point range.

-The Bobcats are 2-2 in road games.
-Montana State is third in the Big Sky giving up 69.0 points while holding opponents to 43.4% shooting.
+The Bobcats are 2-2 on the road.
+Montana State is 2-1 when it has fewer turnovers than its opponents and averages 13.3 turnovers per game.

-TOP PERFORMERS: Tevian Jones is shooting 40.6% and averaging 21.5 points for the Thunderbirds.
-Cameron Healy is averaging 7.0 points for Southern Utah.
+TOP PERFORMERS: Tevian Jones is scoring 21.5 points per game and averaging 4.3 rebounds for the Thunderbirds.
+Cameron Healy is averaging 1.6 made 3-pointers for Southern Utah.

-Jed Miller is shooting 50.0% from beyond the arc with 1.5 made 3-pointers per game for the Bobcats, while averaging five points.
-Battle is averaging 17.1 points for Montana State.
+Battle is scoring 17.1 points per game and averaging 2.9 rebounds for the Bobcats.
+Jubrile Belo is averaging 12.8 points for Montana State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.